 How long does it take to fix a head gasket?

 Replacing the gasket can take anything from six hours to a few days, depending on the severity of the failure.
 A blown head gasket is one of the biggest failures your car can suffer, and to fix it properly takes time.
 If you get it repaired by the cheapest rather than the best, you’re going to be back at square one pretty quickly.

 How to prevent head gasket failure

 Prevention is much better than cure when it comes to head gaskets.
-Head gasket failures are usually the result of an engine overheating, so the best way to prevent a head gasket failure is to ensure your cooling system is in good condition.
+Head gasket failures are usually the result of an engine overheating, so the best way to prevent a problem is to ensure your cooling system is in good condition.